Awilmerding1/book-review-app-with-js/README.md

 ## Installation

-You can install this application by running `git clone git@github.com:Awilmerding1/book-review-app.git` .
+You can install this application by running `git clone git@github.com:Awilmerding1/book-review-app-with-js.git` .

 ## Usage

-After cloning the repository, enter the `book-review-app` directory on your computer.
+After cloning the repository, enter the `book-review-app-with-js` directory on your computer.

-Run `bundle install`.
+Run `bundle install` and `rake db:migrate`.
 Then run `rails s` and navigate to the local host provided.

 Users can signup/login through facebook or by creating a username and password.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/awilmerding1/sinatra-portfolio-project.
+Bug reports and pull requests are welcome on GitHub at https://github.com/awilmerding1/book-review-app-with-js.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License